-The Firm is divided into two (2) units, each one with its own objective.
+At organisational level, the Firm is divided into two (2) units, each one with its own responsibilities and objectives aligned however with the Firm's Strategy.
 Those units are:

-- Service Lines - Operations
+Service Lines

+Operations

-The basic responsibilities and the objective of each unit may be readjusted depending on the needs of the company at the time.
+The basic responsibilities and the objective of each unit may be readjusted depending on the needs of the Company at the time.
 Any readjustment requires the approval of the members of the Board.
+Details with regards to the organisational structure are outlined below.